twigphp/Twig/doc/02-Twig-for-Template-Designers.markdown

       * {{ i }}
     {% endfor %}

-The above snippet of code would print all numbers from 0 to 9 (the high value is never part of the generated array).
+The above snippet of code would print all numbers from 0 to 10.

 It can be also useful with letters: